skip to main content

 Table 5 – Feeds to support fish health

-This year, an increasing focus on health and welfare drove a corresponding rise in functional feed sales.
-The increase was significantly higher in coldwater feeds, with more than 25% compared to just 6.67% in warmwater feeds.
-Sea lice remain a challenge for salmon farmers, especially in Chile and Norway, which led to a marginal increase in the use of anti-parasitic feeds.
-In Scotland, meanwhile, there was a decrease in sales of anti-parasitic feed during 2024.
-Other pathogens proved to be challenging in Chile as well, which is reflected in the year-on-year increase in sales of feed including antibiotics, although sales there were still 14% less than in 2017.
-The large percentage increase in Scotland compared to 2017 is due to a very low baseline volume.
+This year, an increasing focus on health and welfare drove a corresponding rise in functional During 2025, an increasing focus on health and welfare continued to drive a corresponding rise in functional feed sales in warmwater feed.
+Meanwhile, there was a significant reduction in sales of coldwater feeds to support fish health.
+Sea lice remained a challenge for salmon farmers, especially in Chile and Canada, which led to an increased customer demand for anti-parasitic feeds.
+However, this was more than offset by declining sales of anti-parasitic feed in Scotland and Norway during 2025.
+Bacterial pathogens proved to be challenging in Chile as well, which is reflected in the year-on-year increase in sales of feed including antibiotics.
+The large percentage increase in Scotland and Canada compared to 2020 is due to a very low baseline volume.

 Table 6 – Ingredient certifications